This is a guide covering dynamic range in photography.

 Photographers can either perform this method manually or automatically by using the features provided by the camera.
 It works by stacking multiple images of the same scenes at different exposure values.

 Take five images, each being one-stop lower or higher than the previous one.
 These images are then magically combined into a single image, creating a high dynamic range.

 But the method is not perfect or foolproof either.
 Photographers need to anticipate any sudden changes in their scenes when using this method, with the main culprit being movement.

-A slight movement of the trees, a random animal passing by these natural occurrences just make the process more grueling.
+A slight movement of the trees and a random animal passing by these natural occurrences just make the process more grueling.

 The method is not easy and requires a significant amount of labor from the photographer.

-Sometimes images that are created using HDR processing looks too real, which contradicts its goal that is creating a scene that appears as natural as how our eyes would perceive it.
+Sometimes images that are created using HDR processing look too real, which contradicts its goal which is creating a scene that appears as natural as how our eyes would perceive it.

 To say that it is better just is not right for us.

 We believe that images should prioritize their goal, theme, and message before discussing the dynamic photo range.